 - Sit until invited to do so.

-- Put anything besides the truth in your resume, even if there is an ocean in between, your future employer will find out the truth eventually.
+- Smoke in offices in the US — even if there is an ocean in between, your future employer will find out the truth eventually.

 - Criticize former employers.